 Instrumentation: Violin, Flute, Cello, Piano

-Cast: Princess Shulamit, mezzo soprano (or soprano); Prince Raphael, tenor; Auntie Malka, mezzo soprano (may double Shulamit); Zohara, soprano; Mycologist (mushroom gatherer)/Elijah, bass; Children of the Forest and various other roles, S/A or Children’s Chorus, Narrator (for shorter version).
+Cast: Princess Shulamit, mezzo soprano (or soprano); Prince Raphael, tenor; Auntie Malka, mezzo soprano (may double Shulamit); Zohara, soprano; Mycologist (mushroom gatherer)/Elijah, bass; Children of the Forest and various other roles, S/A Children’s Chorus.